-10. U. T. San Antonio: Request for Authorization to Divide the Division of Art and Architecture into (a) the Division of Visual Arts and (b) the Division of Architecture and Interior Design and to Submit the Proposal to the Coordinating Board for Approval (Catalog Change).--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Kirkpatrick that authorization be granted to U. T. San Antonio to divide the Division of Art and Architecture into two separate divisions to be named the Division of Visual Arts and the Division of Architecture and Interior Design and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+10. U. T. San Antonio: Approval to Divide the Division of Art and Architecture into (a) the Division of Visual Arts and (b) the Division of Architecture and Interior Design and to Submit the Proposal to the Coordinating Board for Approval (Catalog Change).--Upon recommendation of the Academic Affairs Committee, the Board granted approval to The University of Texas at San Antonio to divide the Division of Art and Architecture into two separate divisions to be named the Division of Visual Arts and the Division of Architecture and Interior Design and to submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
 Each division will remain within the College of Fine Arts and Humanities.
-A description of the proposal is included in the Background Information of this agenda item.